-The Greedysauraus is a fun game and song that teaches children about musical note recognition and music note values through the action of feeding a hungry dinosaur puppet!
+The Greedysaurus is a fun game and song that teaches children about Music Note Values and note recognition through the action of feeding a hungry dinosaur puppet!

 I am a dinosaur, I have sharp teeth!